[“How to choose a hosting service” was last updated in April 2017]

 - I’ve been on Liquid Web since summer 2014 and they’ve been fantastic — customer support is stellar and these dudes are fast.
 First I was on their shared hosting, and then I got a virtual private server (VPS) as I needed more space and resources (read: powerrr).
 If you’ve got one website, you should be fine with their basic (a.k.a. cheapest) shared server plan (and if not, you can call ‘em and upgrade or even do it via email).
 Soooooo much win.

-- [October 2016 edit: Another stellar service is Siteground.
+- [May 2018 edit: Another stellar service is Siteground.
 It also has rave reviews all-around and it’s way more economical than Liquid Web.
-I will most likely switch to Siteground in January 2017 and have been saving money ever since, plus they offer free SSL and other perks.]
+I switched to Siteground in January 2017 and have been saving money ever since, plus they offer free SSL and other perks.]

 For Xena’s sake, stay away from Godaddy, Dreamhost, Bluehost, and Hostgator when you’re choosing a hosting service.